Naturaily/Naturaily-netlify/_career/sales-executive.md

         discussions
   - expectation:
       contents: >-
-        'cooperating with the Delivery Team in the customer's journey by participating in workshops, as well as coming up with project estimates and negotiating contracts'
+        cooperating with the Delivery Team in the customer's journey by participating in workshops, as well as coming up with project estimates and negotiating contracts
   - expectation:
       contents: >-
        developing customer awareness of the benefits of PWA storefronts,